inciteful-xyz/inciteful-docs/power-users.md

 ```

 ## Distance Filters
-In order to really understand the distance filters you first need to understand [how the graphs are constructed](how-does-it-work#building-local-graphs).
+In order to really understand the distance filters you first need to understand [how the paper discovery tools works](paper-disovery-explained#building-local-graphs).
 But I will do a quick rundown here.

 For graphs that are centered on a single `seed paper`: